Definition of Allowance Method

 - Focusing on the balance needed in Allowance for Doubtful Accounts (which will be reported on the balance sheet)

-Focusing on the bad debts expense.
-If the corporation's actual credit sales for November are $800,000 it will record an adjusting entry dated November 30 to debit Bad Debts Expense for $2,400 and credit Allowance for Doubtful Accounts for $2,400 ($800,000 X 0.003).
-As a result, the November income statement will be matching $2,400 of bad debts expense with the credit sales of $800,000.
-If no amounts were collected as of November 30, the balance sheet will report Accounts Receivable of $800,000 minus a $2,400 credit balance in the Allowance for Doubtful Accounts for a net amount of $797,600.
+Next, let's assume that the corporation focuses on the bad debts expense.
+If the corporation's actual credit sales for November are $800,000 it will record an adjusting entry dated November 30 to debit Bad Debts Expense for $2,400 ($800,000 X 0.003) and credit Allowance for Doubtful Accounts for $2,400.
+As a result, its November income statement will be matching $2,400 of bad debts expense with the credit sales of $800,000.
+If the balance in Accounts Receivable is $800,000 as of November 30, the corporation will report Accounts Receivable (net) of $797,600.

-Focusing on the allowance for doubtful accounts.
-With this balance sheet focus, a corporation will adjust the balance in the account Allowance for Doubtful Accounts so that the combination of its credit balance and the debit balance in Accounts Receivable will be equal to the amount that is expected to turn to cash.
-The expected amount is often determined by aging the accounts receivable.
+Focusing on the balance in the account Allowance for Doubtful Accounts, the corporation will adjust the balance in the account Allowance for Doubtful Accounts so that the combination of that credit balance and the debit balance in Accounts Receivable will be equal to the amount that is expected to turn to cash.
+The expected amount will likely be determined by aging the accounts receivable.